In this guide we’ll take a look at the best solar decking lights for the UK market.

 - They come on automatically.
 Solar-powered decking lights don’t need to be turned on via a switch or a complicated timer set up.
 When it gets dark, they will illuminate.
 This is great for several reasons, but especially as it allows for a smooth transition from day to night.
 There’s no need to consciously sort out the lighting because it got dark, or change a timer as the days get longer.

-There are two types of solar decking lights available – lights connected together by a wire, and individual units.
+There are two types of solar decking lights available – lights connected together by a wire, and individual wireless units.
 There are pros and cons to each installation type, which we will explore further below:

 Solar Decking Lights Connected by a Wire

-This style of solar decking light is powered by one large solar panel.
+This type of solar decking light is powered by one large solar panel.
 All of the lights are connected in a string, and the solar panel is fixed to one end of the wire.

-As a result, this style of solar decking lighting is especially useful if you have a deck that is in a shady part of the garden.
+This style of solar decking lighting is especially useful if you have a deck that is in a shady part of the garden.
 You can move the solar panel around and position it into the sun.

-Individual Solar Decking Lights
+Wireless Solar Decking Lights

 These lights each have an individual, integrated solar panel – they act as stand-alone units.
 This means that you can use as many or as few as you like, so they offer more flexibility than a string of decking lights.